RankJay/QuartileV2/README.md

 ## **Introduction**

-Quartile, in itself, is an embedded solution to those new emerging artists who are finding their way into web3 space and calibrating a revenue stream out of the NFT marketplaces.
+Quartile, in itself, is an embedded solution to those new emerging artists who are finding their way into web3 space and calibrating a revenue stream out of the NFT marketplaces on NEAR and EVM-compatible chains.

 It can be interpreted as a virtual assistant to facilitate you while buying and minting NFTs from various NFT Marketplaces and save your time from cutting the process down to just two clicks.
 It will ease up the process of buying and selling NFTs off the platform, making it more reliable, user-friendly and increasingly accessible.